hackforla/knowledgebase/NOTES.md

+# Terminology
+- Assset: this Django app, an asset refers to any resourthce or content that can be accessed and read via the internet.
+An asset is characterized by its accessibility through a unique link or identifier, allowing it to be easily retrieved or viewed by users of the app.
+The document can be viewed directly in the browser and/or using a client tool.
+Assets are highly versatile and can encompass a wide range of items, including but not limited to: Google Docs, web pages, Miro Diagrams, Google Slides, Microsoft Powerpoint slides.

-# HfLA Knowledgebase Webb App
+# Knowledgebase App Overview
-The Knowledgebase App helps Hack for LA manage it's documentation.
-It includes:
+The Knowledgebase App helps Hack for LA
+- maintain it's assets and related information.
+See data_values.md for details and examples for the catalog and categorization
+- managing draft, in review, and completed versions of an asset
+- filtering:
+   - filter by assets based on related information
-- Associating a Google doc with a topic for the purposes of filtering and listing by section
+   - identifying a primary asset in an asset group for purposes of filtering
-- Setting one Google doc to be the primary document of a topic for purposes of filtering and listing by primary section
+   - Identifying a primary asset in a topic area for purposes of filtering
-- Associating Google docs with practice areas, technologies, contributors that are maintained separately (by the People Depot)
-- Associating files and links with their Google document
-- Managing review and approval status of docs
-- Tracking Google doc versions
+- Google doc to web page conversion
+  - Convert google doc to HTML
-- Adding a list of the contributors for a document with details to the document's web page
+  - Add a section to the HTML that lists contributors and details

-- Converting contributors' Google Docs into website pages
+**Related information**:

+Related information that is maintained in the Knowledge base app:
+- topic area
+- asset group
+- asset category
+- asset type

+Related information that is maintained in
+- practice area
+- technology
+- contributors

+Other capability
+- Provide authorization to manage Knowledgebase users

+# API Overview
 The API should allow for:
+- gettiing asset contributor, practice area, technology, topic area, asset type, asset category, and asset group
-- filtering documents by contributor, practice area, technology, and topic (by section or by primary section)
+- filtering assets by contributor, practice area, technology, topic area, asset type, asset category, and asset group
+- filtering by primary asset for an asset group
+- filtering by topic area for an asset group
 - getting the review status of a document
-- viewing a particular version (draft, in review, or approved) version of a document
+- viewing a particular version (draft, in review, or approved) version of an asset

-Other capability
-- Provide authorization to manage Knowledgebase users

 # Features